Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: IHS-B positive case

-We will use the following four basic operations on $G$.
 For $x,y \in V(G)$, by \emph{adding a (crisp) arc $(x,y)$}, we mean adding the arc $(x,y)$ to $G$ (and not adding it to any bundle, so it becomes crisp).
 For $x,y \in V(G)$, by \emph{identifying $x$ and $y$} we mean contracting $x$ and $y$ into a single vertex of $G$ (if $x$ or $y$ equals $s$ or $t$, the new vertex is also called $s$ or $t$; we will never identify $s$ with $t$).
 Recall that $2K_2$-freeness is preserved under vertex identification (Lemma~\ref{lem:2k2-free-contraction}).
 For $B \in \bundles$, by \emph{breaking $B$} we mean deleting $B$ from $\bundles$ (thus making all arcs and clauses of $B$ crisp).
 For $B \in \bundles$, by \emph{deleting $B$} we mean deleting $B$ from $\bundles$, deleting all its arcs and clauses from $E(G)$ and $\clauses$, and decreasing $k$ by one.
 These operations have the following straightforward properties.